 Nearly every opera presented on the Jubilee stage features a chorus – an operatic tradition that creates moments of great spectacle and beautiful music, filling the theatre with rousing performances and electric energy.

-Our chorus is a professional group comprised of people in the Edmonton community with a passion for music and theatre.
+Our chorus is comprised of people in the Edmonton community with a passion for music and theatre.
 Some chorus members have music degrees, while others are doctors, lawyers, and students.
 Many have been part of the Edmonton Opera Chorus for decades!

 Do I need a music degree to be part of the chorus?

 No. This is a professional group, and the Edmontonians involved may have music degrees, but are also employed in other professions and pursuits.

 I have sung in choirs, but have no classical voice training or haven’t seen opera before.
 Can I still be a part of the opera chorus?

 Do I get paid?
 Are there any other benefits?

 Chorus members are paid hourly based on Alberta’s minimum wage.
 We also offer you two complimentary tickets to Tuesday or Friday performances of the opera, a parking pass for the Jubilee, and other ticket discounts.
 Being part of the chorus also means you get to share the stage with world-class singers, directors and designers, and there is opportunity to be considered for small solo roles.